Skip to content

 The final reason why I love using banded deadlifts is that they can be fantastic for working through deadlift sticking points around the knee and at lockout.
 The band’s increased resistance will require additional work through these ranges of motion.

-For example, let’s say that you normally miss deadlifts right as you pass the knee.
-A band can be a nice means for helping to overload this range of motion while keeping weight consistent off of the floor.
+For example, let’s say you normally miss deadlifts right as you pass the knee.
+A band can help overload this range of motion while keeping weight consistent off the floor.

-This is useful because you can generate a little momentum before you get to that sticking point so you can have a better means to work through that range of motion while maintaining solid form and pushing heavier weights with the straight and band’s resistance added together.
+This is useful because you can generate a little momentum before you get to that sticking point, which gives you a better means to work through that range of motion while maintaining solid form and pushing heavier weights with the straight and band’s resistance added together.

 How To Use Bands to Work Through Deadlift Sticking Points